 - Some of your strings sound distorted when you strum/pick hard and you want to stop this.

-The arrows point to the screws that adjust the pickup height.
-It is important to notice that there are in fact two for each pickup, which allows the pickup to be adjusted so that the height is different at either end (i.e. the pickup does not have to be flat).
+It’s actually very simple to adjust the height of the pickups.
+The arrows in the above image point to the screws that are used to adjust the height.
+It’s important to note that there are in fact two for each pickup, which allows the pickup to be adjusted so that the height is different at either end (i.e. the pickup doesn’t have to be flat).

 Turning these screws in the clockwise direction will raise the pickups closer to the strings, increasing output generated by the pickup.